kevinpaulnadela/CodingChallenge/README.md

 ```

 ## Minor Feature Changes
-*App can be run into NodeJS
+* App can be run into NodeJS
-*App lets you input the filename of the CSV
+* App lets you input the filename of the CSV
-*Functions have been translated into NodeJS Modules
+* Functions have been translated into NodeJS Modules

 ## Roadblocks
-*After Paul reviewed the codes of the first commit, the challenge was making the app run into the Node environment.
+* After the review of the first committed codes, the challenge was making the app run into the Node environment.
 It was resolved by calling a node module writeFile.
 I also installed an NPM package node-fetch to eliminate the fetching error from the async function
-*Translation of functions into NodeJS Modules was also a challenge as I was getting an error exporting and importing functions
+* Translation of functions into NodeJS Modules was also a challenge as I was getting an error exporting and importing functions
-*After making the functions into modules, calling and executing those that are inside the orders.map function was throwing an error.
+* After making the functions into modules, calling and executing those that are inside the orders.map function was throwing an error.
 Many thanks to Phil!
 What I was missing is the order parameter in calling the function

 ## Columns and Values Summary